devnyxie/nigiri/README.md

 You can add more platforms, simply:

 1. Put desired icon in `public/platforms` folder.
-2. Add your platform to the `configuration.yaml`:
+2. Add your platform and username to the `configuration.yaml` like so:

 ```
   "platformName_username": "john_doe",